ycpcs/cs201-spring2019/assign/assign03.md

 ### From Eclipse

-If you have the [Simple Marmoset Uploader Plugin](../resources.html) installed, select the project (**CS201\_Assign03**) in the package explorer and then press the blue up arrow button in the toolbar.
+If you have the [Simple Marmoset Uploader Plugin](../resources.html) installed, select the project (**CS201\_Assign03**) in the package explorer and then click the blue up arrow button in the toolbar.
 Enter your Marmoset username and password when prompted.
 Make sure your choose **assign03** as the inbox:

 > ![Choosing assign03 as the inbox](img/assign03/inbox.png)